...

 Machine‑Learning Design Trade-offs

-I am investigating the research question - "How can we design fair and privacy-enhancing machine learning to be effective across different AI application domain while aligning with stakeholders' perceptions and priorities?"
+I am investigating the research question - "How can we design fair and privacy-enhancing machine learning to be effective across different AI application domains while aligning with stakeholders' perceptions and priorities?"

 PI: Rabeya Bosri · Supervisor: Bailey Kacsmar · Collaborators: Vasisht Duddu, Anna Lorimer